 Most reputable translators will include the above information but please check that the translator you choose will definitely include the above information

-This is only relevant if you are applying from a country you are not a national of.
+This is only relevant if you are applying from a country where you are not a citizen.

 The UKVI rule is that you can only apply for your Tier 4 visa from the country you are resident or "living in".
 This can mean your country of nationality, or it can also mean the country where you work, live or study and have a valid permit/visa to do so.